 Create a detailed budget, with all corners of the business covered, and then stick to it.
 Money should be allocated according to budgetary need, and you should not stray from the plan.
 Those startups that take a freewheeling approach to budgeting are more likely to fail, since there is no system in place to hold divisional spending accountable.

 Of course, your startup business does take place in the real world, and there will certain inevitable costs that you overlooked in your initial budget.
 As a contingency plan, allocate money into an emergency fund.
+Your contingency plan should cover all the possible essentials without digging into your general budget too much.
+It is useful for emergencies but the savings can also benefit you when working with wholesale vendors like KeySource Acquisition or when you want to make office improvements.

 Consider Incentivizing Early Payment